Nakajima quiver varieties in dimension four: Symplectic stratification and minimal degenerations

-We begin by recalling the definition of conical symplectic singularity, which first appeared in \cite{beauville_symplectic_2000}.
-Let $\variety$ be an affine algebraic variety over $\Comp$. \begin{dfn} We say that \(\variety\) has \emph{symplectic singularities} if: \begin{itemize} \item \(\variety\) is a normal Poisson variety. \item There exists a smooth, dense open subset $U \subset X$ (with complement of codimension \(2\)) on which the Poisson structure comes from a symplectic form $\upomega$. \item There exists a resolution of singularities: a birational and projective morphism $Y\ra X$, such that the pullback of $\upomega$ to $Y$ has no poles. \end{itemize} If, in addition to the above conditions, one has a $\Comp<\times>$-action on \(\variety\) which acts on $\upomega$ with some positive weight and contracts \(\variety\) to the unique fixed point, \(X\) is called a \emph{conical symplectic singularity}. \end{dfn}
+\begin{dfn} We say that an affine algebraic variety \(\variety\) over \(\Comp\) has \emph{symplectic singularities} if: \begin{itemize} \item \(\variety\) is a normal Poisson variety. \item There exists a smooth, dense open subset $U \subset X$ (with complement of codimension \(2\)) on which the Poisson structure comes from a symplectic form $\upomega$. \item There exists a resolution of singularities, that is a birational and projective morphism $Y\ra X$, such that the pullback of $\upomega$ to $Y$ has no poles. \end{itemize} If, in addition to the above conditions, one has a $\Comp<\times>$-action on \(\variety\) which acts on $\upomega$ with some positive weight and contracts \(\variety\) to the unique fixed point, \(X\) is called a \emph{conical symplectic singularity}. \end{dfn}

 Symplectic singularities possess additional structure, which we explain in the following subsection.